dmh2000/ai-gen/README.md

 #### create a can bus client in directory 'c'.

-`in directory 'c' create a file named sender.c. create a main function that opens a can socket. add a variable named 'count' initialized to 0. add a loop that sends the contents of the variable count to the can bus socket at 10 Hz. increment count by 1 on each loop iteration`
+`in directory 'c' create a file named sender.c. create a main function that opens a can socket. add a 32 bit signed integer variable named 'count' initialized to 0. add a loop that sends the contents of the variable count to the can bus socket at 10 Hz. increment count by 1 on each loop iteration`

 #### build the client